vincent-gonzalez/the-infatuation-lead-backend-challenge/README.md

 The minimum version of Go that is required to run this solution is `1.15`.
 This version is also defined in the `go.mod` file of this solution.
 However, I have compiled and run this solution using version `1.17.11` of Go.

 ## How to run
 A makefile has been included in the base directory.
-Use `make buildRun` to build and execute the program.
-Use `make run` to simply run the program after it has already been compiled.
+Use `make buildRun` in a terminal in the base directory to build and execute the program.
+Use `make build` to only compile the program.
+Use `make run` to run the program after it has already been compiled.

-As a courtesy, a compiled binary file of this solution has been provided as a part of this repo.
-So, you may use the `make run` command to immediately execute the solution program.
-If the binary file gives you trouble, feel free to build the program from this repo using the `make build` command.

 ## Design
+The solution program is a console application designed to run in a terminal.

 The basic algorithm of the program flows as follows:
 1. Connect to the EVENT SOURCE server over TCP on localhost:9090.
 2. Receive the event messages that the EVENT SOURCE sends.